mftenergy/git-course/slidedeck/slides.md

 git commit -m <message> # Records all changes that are staged by add with documentation on the work done in the files

-git push -u origin <branch> # Push all missing commits from localhost to a git server syncing your records with a server for collaboration
+git push -u origin <branch> # Push all missing commits from localhost (your machine) to a git server syncing your records with a server for collaboration

 git checkout -b <branch> # Create and switch branch in a single command
 ```